payne/documentation/quickReference/SASS-Quick-Reference.md

 Grids With Susy
 -------------------------------------------------------------------------------------------
-Use the “Susy” Compass plugin.
+Use the "Susy" Compass plugin.
 ```bash
 gem install susy
 ```
-Add `require “susy”` to the top of the `config.rb` file
+Add `require "susy"` to the top of the `config.rb` file

-Include `@import “susy”` at the top of your scss file.
+Include `@import "susy"` at the top of your scss file.

 ### Settings
 * `$total-columns` - The numer of columns for the grid.